Kyler has extensive experience dealing with landlords via legal processes.

 - Social media

 - Publishing sites

 When organizing a community that can assist you in defending against a bad landlord, you need to use every resource available to you, and that's why I included reviews in my list.
 You see, there is no greater resource to touch upon than a dissatisfied past tenant, and the best place to find past tenants is on reviews.
 Past tenants who were mistreated by the landlord are itching for a chance to get justice, and they'll help you in any way they can—usually without even questioning your motives.

 However, you'll still need to organize your immediate community because past tenants are only as powerful as their social media and the paper trail they left behind with the landlord.

 Use Common Areas to Organize

 Just be sure you do not slander, defame, or libel your landlord in any way, shape, or form on your public postings.
 In fact, it is best you mention nothing of your intentions to seek justice until you have established a solid community that gathers regularly.
-As well, if your public postings begin to cause litter then you need to ensure you are seen cleaning it up, but do your best to post your information securely with tape and tacks.
+Also, if your public postings begin to cause litter, then you need to ensure you are seen cleaning it up, but do your best to post your information securely with tape and tacks.